fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 In IPv4 over Ethernet, the sender or receiver protocol address refers to the IP address of the sender or receiver.
 The hardware address refers to the 48-bit Ethernet address.
 To resolve a host with an IP address, say for example X.X.X.X, S broadcasts (Target hardware address is FF:FF:FF:FF:FF:FF or all 1s) out an ARP request with the sender protocol address field set to our IP address, say for example Y.Y.Y.Y, asking

 ```
 	Who is X.X.X.X? tell Y.Y.Y.Y
 ```

 All the hosts on the network check to see if the target IP address matches their address on receiving the ARP request.
-The host ‘X.X.X.X,’ on seeing that its IP address matches the one in the ARP request, sends out an ARP reply to Y.Y.Y.Y along with its Ethernet address.
+The host ‘X.X.X.X,’ on seeing that its IP address matches the one in the ARP request, sends out an ARP reply to ‘Y.Y.Y.Y’ along with its Ethernet address.
 Once S receives the ARP request, it adds the Ethernet address of R to a cache table and starts sending out whatever packets protocol P has to send.

 The following image gives an example of an ARP request and response.